starsyntaxx/30_days_of_Machine_Learning/README.md

-##30 Days of Machine Learning Models
+# 30 Days of Machine Learning Models

-«From "I can use it" to "I understand why it works."»
+"From "I can use it" to "I understand why it works."

 A 30-day deep dive into Machine Learning models — exploring their intuition, mathematics, assumptions, implementation, hyperparameters, tuning, diagnostics, and interpretability.